epicdistraction/Subsonic-DB-Migration-Tool/README.md

 Subsonic Database Migration Tool
 =================================

-Java tool to migrate a Subsonic database from HSQLDB to MySQL.
+Java tool to migrate a Subsonic database from HSQLDB1.8 to MySQL.

-This tool is currently updated to migrate database version 6.1b1, and may not work on other versions.
+This tool is currently updated to migrate only the users from libresonic 6.x, 6.1, 6.2 to Airsonic, and may not work on other versions.

 Warnings
 --------